a-paxton/a-paxton.github.io/_pages/about.md

 ## About me

-I'm an assistant professor in the
+I'm an associate professor in the
 [University of Connecticut](https://uconn.edu/)’s
 [Department of Psychological Sciences](https://psych.uconn.edu/), specifically within the